Canon 1000D vs Nikon D750

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The D750 indeed provides for movie recording, while the 1000D does not.
 The highest resolution format that the D750 can use is 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1000D and the D750 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D750 offers a wider field of view (100%) than the one in the 1000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D750 has a higher magnification (0.70x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1000D and Nikon D750 along with similar information for a selection of comparators.

 One feature that is present on the D750, but is missing on the 1000D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.